-Mercury enters Aquarius on 8 January 2021 and you may notice a subtle shift in your thinking and communication style.
+Mercury entered Aquarius on 8 January 2021.
+You may notice a subtle shift in your thinking and communication style.
 Mercury remains in Aquarius until 16 March, turning retrograde between 30 January and 21 February.

 Being an air sign Mercury functions well in Aquarius.
 The mind is likely to be sharp and astute with flashes of inspiration, and there will be a tendency to look at things in a very objective, scientific, and perhaps even detached manner.

 The detachment of this placement can be frustrating for those of us who value the subjective viewpoint and who look at the world through lenses of empathy and intuition, especially those whose natal charts feature the planet Neptune or the Piscean archetype quite strongly.
 For these people Mercury in Aquarius can feel somewhat cold.